YahooArchive/express-state/README.md

 Express State is designed to make it easy to share configuration and state data from the server to the client.
-It can be used to share any data that needs to be available to the client-side JavaScript code of the an app; e.g., the current user, a CSRF token, model data, routes, etc.
+It can be used to share any data that needs to be available to the client-side JavaScript code of the an app: e.g., the current user, a CSRF token, model data, routes, etc.

-Progressively enhanced web apps can be built by rendering an app's initial state on the server and using Express State as the conduit through which the server passes data and control over to the client-side JavaScript code.
+Progressively enhanced Web apps can be built by rendering an app's initial state on the server and using Express State as the conduit through which the server passes data and control over to the client-side JavaScript code.